 Subordinated shares provide shareholders the right to participate in and vote at the company's shareholders' meetings.
 Subordinated shares do not entitle shareholders to dividends or participation in bonus issues.
-If subordinated shares are redeemed or the company is dissolved and its assets distributed, holders of subordinated shares are treated as common shares and receive an equal share in the company's assets, although not at an amount higher than the quotient value of the subordinated shares index-adjusted from the first date of registration of the subordinated shares until the redemption date or the date of the distribution with an interest-rate factor corresponding to STIBOR 90 days plus two percentage points.
+If subordinated shares are redeemed or the company is dissolved and its assets distributed, holders of subordinated shares are treated as holders of common shares and receive an equal share in the company's assets, although not at an amount higher than the quotient value of the subordinated shares index-adjusted from the first date of registration of the subordinated shares until the date of the payment of the redemption amount or the date of the distribution with an interest-rate factor corresponding to STIBOR 90 days plus two percentage points.
 For more information on subordinated shares, see Note 21.

-The share price performance of common and preference shares is presented on pages 29-30 in the SAS Annual Report 2015/2016.
+The share price performance of common and preference shares is presented on pages 31-32 of the SAS Annual Report 2016/2017.